-Improvado’s website doesn’t disclose the prices of its plans so you have to call them to get exact prices.
+Improvado’s website doesn’t disclose its plans’ prices, so you have to call them to get exact prices.
 The business plan, however, costs $1000 a month.
-Small businesses with lower budgets can get customized pricing instead with the enterprise plan.
+Small businesses with lower budgets can get customized pricing instead of the enterprise plan.
 You can also schedule a demo.

 SQL Developer is a Java-powered database software for Windows, OS X, and Linus.
 To use it, you don’t need to install anything.
 Just click on the link, and you’re good to go!

 For something that’s completely free, SQL Developer is pretty great.
 You can easily view tables in your relational database, run queries, import data to new and existing tables, manage users, and run your SQL scripts.
 To top it all off, you don’t need to have as much technical know-how to use the tool.
 It’s actually very user-friendly.
 Even first-timers will be able to use it.

 There are, however, cons, too.
 The automated operating systems, for instance, frequently change the database query.
 Also, you can’t run multiple queries on a given database.
 You can only run one query.
 There are also instances the analytical models created from complex data are not accurate.

 By and large, though, SQL Developer is great if you’re only looking for the basics in a database system.